Aura-healthcare/ecg_qc/ecg_qc-methodology/README.md

 # ECG_QC METHODOLOGY

 ECG_QC (ECG Quality Classifier) aims at creating a library to detect ECG quality through the computation of SQI (Signal Quality Indexes).
 To do so, we used physionet library to create a dataset to train a machine learning model.
-This model can then be used to predict signal quality.

 ## I - From Physionet To Machine Learning Model